 “The best way to find yourself is to lose yourself in the service of others.” ― Mahatma Gandhi

 We hope these self-care ideas will help you create a plan that fits your lifestyle and needs.
 It’s important to remember that self-care should not be a burden.
 It needs to be something you look forward to doing.
 So, find a mix of things that work for you.
 Everyone is different.
 And, if something doesn’t work, change it or delete it.

 One last important tip.
 Do not base your self-care plan around products.
-The focus of your self-care needs to be about actions and behaviors that improve health.
-Use self-care ideas from each of the six groups.
+Your self-care focus needs to be on actions and behaviors that improve health.
+For the best results, use self-care ideas from each of the six groups.

 Thanks for reading this article.
 We welcome your opinion, so don’t hesitate to comment or email us.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.

 If you register on our site, you will get special offers, online training discounts, and free unadvertised downloads.
 We comply with all GDPR guidelines and never share or sell your contact data.

 Please donate to support our mission of providing these ancient spiritual development tools.